 A look at the electronic media, including the Internet, as important influences on our lives.
 Which disciplines of prayer can help us meet God in the electronic dimensions of life?
 Download text

 - "Electric Lights Cast Long Shadows: Seeking the Greater Good in a World of Competing Clarities"

-This lecture considers a commonplace technology, electric lights, and how an interrogation of artificial lighting might help us understand the spiritual habit of "seeking the greater good."
+This lecture considers a commonplace technology, electric lights, and how an interrogation of artificial lighting might help us understand the Ignatian form of prayer known as "seeking the greater good."
 Download text